NEW: At least four people killed, more than 30 injured

 Friday is Mother’s Day in Thailand, which is a public holiday.

-Hua Hin is a popular coastal resort, about 90 miles southwest of the Thai capital, Bangkok.
+Hua Hin is a popular coastal resort, about 90 miles (145 kilometers) southwest of the Thai capital, Bangkok.
 The city is home to many international hotel chains, including the Marriott, Hilton and Hyatt.

 It’s also home to the Klai Kangwon Palace, the seaside residence of Thailand’s King Bhumibol Adulyadej.

-The palace is located less than a mile from the site of the bombing.
+The palace is located less than a mile (about 2 kilometers) from the bombing site.

 “People really don’t seem to care,” Scott, who lived in Phuket for five years, told CNN over the phone.
 “Just as long as they can do what they want to do with their holiday.”